Coal Energy Facts

 Coal Energy Facts about Creating Energy from Coal

-Coal was formed millions of years ago, when the dinosaurs walked the Earth, and today the whole world is dependent on this non-renewable source of fossil fuel energy that can be found just beneath our feet.
-Coal is classed as a non-renewable energy that gets its name from the fact that once it has been used and burnt as coal energy, it is gone for good, it cannot be “renewed”.
-Over time, the Earth’s supply of coal will eventually run out, but right now, large amounts are still available to us.
+Coal as a substance was formed millions of years ago, when the dinosaurs walked the Earth.
+Today the whole world is dependent on this fossil fuel energy source which can be found just beneath our feet.
+Coal is classed as a non-renewable energy source getting this label from the fact that once it has been excavated and burnt as coal energy, it is gone for good.
+It cannot be quickly “renewed”.
+Over time, the Earth’s supply of coal will eventually run out, but right now, large amounts are still available for us to use.